kcha193/infoDecompuTE/README.md

 ```
 ## Examples

-The following example uses infoDecompuTE to construct ANOVA table of single-phase and two-phase experiments
+The following examples uses infoDecompuTE to construct ANOVA table of single-phase and two-phase experiments

 ```R
 design1 <- local({